-Katarzyna Maniszewska is a 2002 graduate of the University of Warsaw (MA in Journalism and MA German Philology).
-She received her Ph.D. degree from the University of Warsaw in 2005.
+Katarzyna Maniszewska is a graduate of the University of Warsaw (MA in Journalism and MA German Philology).
+She received her Ph.D. degree from the University of Warsaw.
 Her research focuses on the history and development of political extremism and terrorism with particular emphasis on media coverage of terrorism.
 She completed postgraduate studies in Issues Relating to Organized Crime and Counterterrorism through the Faculty of Law as well as Postgraduates Studies in Management (Faculty of Management) at the University of Warsaw.

-She speaks Polish, English, German, French, Portuguese, and is currently learning Russian and Spanish.
+She speaks Polish, English, German, French, Portuguese, and has a basic knowledge of Russian and Spanish.
 She dedicates her free time to backpacking and travel writing.